 TIP: You can download most documents online from many banks, insurers and government agencies like Medicare and Centrelink.
-Check your provider’s website or app.
+Check your provider’s website or app for details.

-To download the interest you’ve earned on your CommBank accounts Log on to NetBank > View accounts > Interest & tax summary
+To download the interest you’ve earned on your CommBank accounts Log on to NetBank, click View accounts then Interest & tax summary

 If you held shares in the past financial year, you'll need your dividend statements.
 If you disposed of any shares in the past financial year you'll also need your buy and sell contract notes to work out any assessable capital gains or losses.
 If you're a CommSec customer you can download a financial year summary by logging into CommSec then going to the Portfolio then Statements section.

 Have your bank details (BSB and account number) handy too.